FRANÇAIS

 IoT systems testing: Taxonomy, empirical findings, and recommendations

-Minani, Jean Baptiste, Fellah, Yahia El, Sabir, Fatima, Moha, Naouel, Gueheneuc, Yann-Gael, Kuradusenge, Martin et Masuda, Tomoaki.
+Minani, Jean Baptiste, Fellah, Yahia El, Sabir, Fatima, Moha, Naouel, Gueheneuc, Yann-Gael, Kuradusenge, Martin and Masuda, Tomoaki.
 2025. « IoT systems testing: Taxonomy, empirical findings, and recommendations ».
 Journal of Systems and Software, vol. 226.

 [thumbnail of Moha-N-2025-30694.pdf]